 Employees can perform core tasks and operations on the move, thanks to mobile technology.
 At its most basic level, this includes simple operations like responding to email, making voice calls, etc. But it can be easily ramped up to include activities like video calls, accounting and finance procedures, workflow and business process management.
 There are ways to harness mobile technology as much as possible, if only you know how.

-Today, customers expect to be able to have access to you and your services anytime, anywhere (only read our Delighting decision-makers report).
-Always check whether your website has a mobile transaction function and that it's compatible with different operating systems.
-If you don't get customer interaction right, your competitors will out-innovate you, making it easy for consumers to pick them over you.
+Today, customers expect to be able to have access to you and your services anytime, anywhere.
+Always check whether your website has a mobile transaction function and that it’s compatible with different operating systems.
+If you don’t get customer interaction right, your competitors will out-innovate you, making it easy for consumers to pick them over you.